radek-drw/carsportpoint/NOTES.md

 - use Vite - DONE
 - write documentation for Companies list integrated with Google Maps
 - write documentation about Admin panel
+- write documentation about AWS and its key services like Amplify, DynamoDB, S3, API Gateway, and Lambda

 **Code to check if the correct image is loaded** useEffect(() => {